The Stud (film): Production notes

-The film helped to revitalise Joan Collins' career and she credits The Stud and its sequel The Bitch (1979) with bringing her to the attention of Aaron Spelling and Esther Shapiro, the producers of Dynasty in 1981.
-However, Tobias later claimed that his part in the film led to typecasting and ruined his career.
+The marketing budget was the same as the budget to make the film.

+In the 1980s, Joan Collins brought a multi-million pound legal action against Brent-Walker Productions Ltd. (who arranged finance and distribution for the film) at London's High Court, due to discrepancies with royalties.
+Collins alleged fraud, conspiracy, and breach of contract, after royalty payments stopped being sent regularly from 1980 onwards and without details.
+In February 1986, Collins accepted £147,233 as an interim settlement in the matter before the court case concluded, on the condition that independent accountants were hired to determine the true extent of the film's financial success and how much she and her partners were owed (her partners were named as former husband Ron Kass, and sister Jackie Collins).
+Brent-Walker agreed to this on the condition that Collins drop the allegations of fraud and conspiracy from her case, and that the accountants' fee would not exceed £40,000.

 Soundtrack

 A successful soundtrack album was released on Ronco Records to tie-in with the film.
 The album contained twenty tracks, including original material penned by Biddu specifically for the film, as well as a number of major British chart hits which were licensed for use in the film.
 The majority of the tracks were disco flavoured, although some non-disco tracks were also included.
 The album rose to number 2 on the UK albums chart, kept off the top spot by the Saturday Night Fever soundtrack album.